young-pluto/queryFlowAI/README.md

-# QueryFlow AI
+# QueryFlow AI · OpenAI-Powered Query Ops Demo

-QueryFlow AI is an interactive, demo-friendly contact center that showcases how modern support teams can triage, classify, and route multi-channel conversations with OpenAI, Supabase, and a responsive React UI.
-It combines a “User Console” for composing messages, a “Routing” hub that visualizes AI decisions, and an “Admin Inbox” where operators manage status, assignments, and notes in real time.
+QueryFlow AI is a live, interactive contact-center simulator that proves how modern teams can triage, classify, and route multi-channel conversations using OpenAI + Supabase + a polished React front end.
+It combines:

+- **User Console** – compose channel-specific payloads and preview the exact JSON sent to the backend.
+- **Routing hub** – watch AI-generated traffic stream in with sentiment/urgency analytics.
+- **Admin Inbox** – filter, assign, and action queries with animations, notes, and Realtime updates.

+The entire experience is designed for demo environments or judging panels: one click starts a “session,” OpenAI generates realistic inbound queries every few seconds, and Supabase broadcasts them to every tab.

-## Why it’s interesting
+## Why It’s Interesting

 - **Innovation:** Live demo mode streams realistic traffic by prompting OpenAI’s Responses API, auto-classifying each query (department, sentiment, urgency, summary, tags, suggested reply) and writing the result to Supabase.
 The experience feels “alive” for judges or stakeholders without needing real users.
 - **Creativity & Product Thinking:** The app mirrors a real workspace—users compose per-channel payloads, admins filter by channel, assign work manually or via “Auto assign (AI)”, and analytics panels highlight sentiment and urgency.
 Everything is optimized for storytelling during a pitch or demo.